erahm/Strange-Neature-Walk/README.md

 - I didn't end up creating any field level authz rules in the API
   - Given a bit more time and better knowledge of CASL I would redact certain data from Users in the API response.
 That data is redacted in the UI but a savvy user could inspect the network call and find that data.
-- I created several mutations that I never ended up using.
-They seemed like things I would use but I needed to stop working on this and actually turn it in.
 - I got a little distracted and spent some time setting up GraphiQL and ESLint
   - This turned out to be useful but it wasn't necessary.
 - Several people asked me during interviews if I've ever used generative AI, so I decided to try using AI to scaffold the application for me but that ended up taking longer to get right than it probably would have taken me to just do it by hand.